aws-samples/aws-control-tower-controls-cdk/README.md

 ## AWS Prescriptive Guidance

-For a complete guide, prerequisites and instructions for using this AWS Prescriptive Guidance pattern, see [Deploy and manage AWS Control Tower controls by using AWS CDK and CloudFormation](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-and-manage-aws-control-tower-controls-by-using-aws-cdk-and-cloudformation.html).
+For a complete guide, prerequisites and instructions for using this AWS Prescriptive Guidance pattern, see [Deploy and manage AWS Control Tower controls by using AWS CDK and AWS CloudFormation](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/deploy-and-manage-aws-control-tower-controls-by-using-aws-cdk-and-aws-cloudformation.html).

 ## Goal